rotblauer/wmmd/README.md

 # Wmd

-> Delivers live-reloaded markdown files from a directory to your browser, watching recursively for changes to show you the one you're working on.
+> Delivers live-reloaded markdown files from a directory to your browser, watching recursively for changes to render the one you're working on.

 ![wmd-screenshot](./wmd.png)